What are the most spectacular roads on the Faroe Islands?

-Some tunnels on Faroe Islands are a harrowing one lane tunnel on a two way road.
+Some tunnels on the Faroe Islands are a harrowing one lane tunnel on a two way road.
 Drivers have to be constantly alert and hope that anyone coming through the tunnel on the other side got the message to yield.

-Eiðisskarð is a mountain pass at an elevation of 404m (1,325ft) above the sea level located at the northern tip of Eysturoy in the Faroe Islands.
+Eiðisskarð is a mountain pass at an elevation of 404m (1,325ft) above sea level located at the northern tip of Eysturoy in the Faroe Islands.

 The old road to Sumba is an amazing journey over the mountains on the island of Suðuroy in the Faroe Islands.
 Don't forget your camera with lots of film/memory and fully charged batteries!
 The road is very curvy, but a beautiful drive if you don't get seasick.